grc0801/1.-Sign-Language-Recognition-System/README.md

 ## Overview

-The system captures hand gestures through a webcam or IP camera feed, processes them using MediaPipe for landmark detection, and translates them into readable text and speech using a deep learning model.
-It is designed to run on regular PCs as well as lightweight platforms like Raspberry Pi using TensorFlow Lite.
+The system captures hand gestures through a webcam or IP camera feed, detects key landmarks using MediaPipe, and translates them into readable text and speech using a deep learning model.
+It supports output via standard display, audio feedback, and OLED screen when deployed on Raspberry Pi.
+The system is designed to work on both laptops and embedded platforms like Raspberry Pi using TensorFlow Lite.

 ## Features

 - Real-time sign recognition
-- Uses IP camera or built-in webcam as input source
+- Uses IP camera or USB webcam as input source
 - Gesture tracking with MediaPipe
 - Text output of detected signs
 - Optional voice feedback using text-to-speech
+- OLED display output support (on Raspberry Pi)
-- Lightweight and portable using TensorFlow Lite
+- Lightweight deployment using TensorFlow Lite

 ## Technologies Used